spunkygames/spunky-infected/README.md

 # Spunky Infected

 Dive into a thrilling world of survival and strategy with Spunky Infected!
 This intense game from [Spunky Game](https://spunky.games) challenges you to outwit hordes of infected creatures and build a thriving community in a post-apocalyptic world.
 Gather resources, fortify your defenses, and lead your survivors to a new dawn.
-Play Spunky Infected Now:[spunky-infected](https://spunky.games/spunky-infected)
+Play Now:[spunky-infected](https://spunky.games/spunky-infected)

 ---